Featured snippets are prime real estate and will bring you lots of traffic and brand awareness for your website.

 That last sentence might be ringing alarm bells in your head.

-After all, why would you want a featured snippet if they’re designed to keep people on Google?
+After all, why would you want a featured snippet if they don't result in traffic to your website?

 Well, it turns out that people do click on featured snippets.